 However you get involved, you’re making a direct impact on the lives of Queenslanders affected by cancer.
 See the results of what we’ve all achieved.

-Cancer Council Queensland is committed to ensuring no Queenslander has to go through cancer alone.
-We are also committed to investing in lifesaving, local cancer research to prevent and treat cancers more effectively.
+Cancer Council Queensland is committed to ensuring no Queenslander faces cancer alone.
+We’re also dedicated to investing in lifesaving, local research to better detect and treat cancer.

-Your generous donations help us fund the brightest minds in cancer research.
-By working together, we can fund local research to make global breakthroughs.
-We make this possible by directly funding early career cancer researchers who are on the front-line of clinical innovations in cancer detection and treatment.
+Your generous donations help us support the brightest minds in cancer research.
+Together, we can fund local research that drives global breakthroughs.
+We make this possible by directly funding early career researchers who are on the front-line of clinical innovations in cancer detection and treatment.

 Contributions go towards world-class research, prevention programs and support service.

-The Cancer Council Queensland Next Gen Research Fellowships replace our Accelerating Collaborative Cancer Research grants scheme and are focused on funding early career cancer researchers who are on the front-line of clinical innovations and breakthroughs in cancer detection and treatment.
+The Cancer Council Queensland Next Generation Cancer Research Fellowships replace our Accelerating Collaborative Cancer Research Grants scheme and are focused on funding early career cancer researchers who are on the front-line of clinical innovations and breakthroughs in cancer detection and treatment.

 Dr Masud from The University of Queensland is conducting cancer research focused on developing a device which, using nanoengineered structures, aims to make it possible to detect early-stage ovarian cancer within two hours at a GP clinic.